 Gorilla Glass 3 improved on the core feature of this type of glass.
-Corning Inc. managed to increase the glass’ toughness and created a new Gorilla Glass that was stronger, more flexible and more scratch-resistant.
-2013, the year in which Gorilla Glass 3 appeared, was also the year when manufacturers started to become interested in using this hardened glass on laptops and hybrid devices with touchscreens.
+In addition, Corning Inc. managed to increase the glass’ toughness and created a new Gorilla Glass that was stronger, more flexible, and more scratch-resistant.
+2013, the year when Gorilla Glass 3 appeared, was also when manufacturers started to become interested in using this hardened glass on laptops and hybrid devices with touchscreens.

 Gorilla Glass 4 is found on some smartphones that are still available on the market today, such as the Samsung Galaxy S7, Google Pixel, and Pixel XL, HTC One M9, ASUS ZenFone AR, or the Xiaomi Mi Mix 2.

 Gorilla Glass 5 was announced in July 2016.
 The Gorilla Glass 5 has been enhanced to become up to four times more resistant when dropped.
-Corning Inc. says that the new type of Gorilla Glass can survive 1.6 meters (about 5 feet), face-down falls onto a rough surface, up to 80% of the time.
-That means that a smartphone using this new type of glass can survive even if you drop it while taking a picture, for example.
-Gorilla Glass 5 is found on many new devices, and examples include Google Pixel 3 and 3 XL, LG V40 ThinQ, Sony Xperia 10 Plus, and XZ3, Xiaomi Mi Mix 3, Huawei Mate 20 Pro, Nokia 9 PureView, Samsung Galaxy S9 and S9 Plus.
+Corning Inc. promised that this version of Gorilla Glass could survive 1.6 meters (about 5 feet), face-down falls onto a rough surface up to 80% of the time.
+That means that a smartphone using this glass can survive even if you drop it while taking a picture, for example.
+Gorilla Glass 5 was and still is used by many devices, even today.

-Many affordable smartphones are marketed as having 2.5D glass, instead of Gorilla Glass.
+Many affordable smartphones are marketed as having 2.5D glass instead of Gorilla Glass.
 2.5D does not name a particular type of glass or a brand of glass.
 2.5D is only a naming convention that is used for addressing contoured glass, which is any glass that has a slight curvature towards its edges.
 So, 2.5D glass can be Gorilla Glass or any other brand of glass, strengthened or not, as long as its edges are slightly curved and thinner than the middle of the glass sheet.

 The 2.5D glass is used on many smartphones and other similar consumer electronics, such as tablets or smartwatches.
 The main reasons for its broad adoption by smartphones manufacturers are the better looks and improved comfort.
 Displays with 2.5D glass are smooth on the edges, and they are not raised outside the smartphone body.
-Apple, Samsung, Huawei, ASUS and many other big companies in the smartphone world use this glass design.
-However, because 2.5D glass is only a naming convention, it does not have any particular features regarding resistance, clarity or quality.
+Apple, Samsung, Huawei, ASUS, and many other big companies in the smartphone world use this glass design.
+However, because 2.5D glass is only a naming convention, it does not have any particular features regarding resistance, clarity, or quality.

-Therefore, when you see the term 2.5D glass, even in our smartphone reviews, remember that it only tells you about the shape of the glass, and nothing about its resistance or strength.
+Therefore, when you see the term 2.5D glass, even in our smartphone reviews, remember that it only tells you about the shape of the glass, nothing about its resistance or strength.
 2.5D just looks better and feels better in your hand.

 If you are curious to know whether Corning Gorilla Glass protects your device, you can check your device’s hardware specifications, or you can visit Corning’s official website and look for your devices in the list of mobile smartphones, tablets, notebooks, and wearables that use Gorilla Glass: Full Products List.

 We are curious to know if the glass on your devices is a significant factor in your purchasing decision.
 Did you know what Gorilla Glass means?
 What about 2.5D glass?
 Do you want a particular type of glass on your devices?
-What kind of glass is on the devices that you own?
+What kind of glass is used on the devices that you own?
 Don’t hesitate to comment below.